angelodlfrtr/outline-developer-documentation/docs/vpn/management/dynamic-access-keys.md

 clients stay connected, and clients that reconnect automatically (at device boot or app launch) reuse the last configuration they fetched successfully.
-A connected client also keeps using the configuration it fetched at connect time. edits to the hosted file take effect the next time it reconnects.
+A connected client also keeps using the configuration it fetched at connect time.
+Edits to the hosted file take effect the next time it reconnects.
 :::